WorldMobileCommunity/aya_docs/docs/guides/blockchain-module/index.md

 # Index

-This section cover the topic for the blockchain module.
+This section covers the following topics pertaining to the blockchain module:

 - #### [Getting Started](/guides/blockchain-module/getting-started)